Graduate Research Conference

 This year's GRC is already gaining momentum and we plan on making it even bigger and better than our previous conferences!

-Poster presentations will be held in the Whittemore Center Arena on April 16, 2014, from 5-8pm.
-Oral presentations will be held at the Holloway Commons Conference Rooms on April 17, 2014, 9am-3pm.
+Poster presentations will be held in the Whittemore Center Arena on Tuesday, April 14, 2015, from 4-8pm.
+Oral presentations will be held at the Holloway Commons Conference Rooms on Wednesday, April 15, 2015, from 10am-4pm.
 The GRC will kick off Graduate Appreciation Week with events ranging from free lunch and breakfast to an after-hours social.